Best Michigan Sports Betting Apps with Everything You Need to Know

 Claim a bonus

-New players are often prompted to enter a promo code before wrapping up the registration process.
-These bonus offers are used by Michigan sportsbooks in an effort to gain a competitive edge and entice bettors to choose their services.
+New players are often prompted to enter a promo code before wrapping up the registration process to secure a welcome bonus.
 Here are the most popular types of offers:

-- Risk-free bets: Here, you can place your first wager risk-free -- up to a predetermined amount.
+- Second chance bets: Here, you can place your first wager with a safety net — up to a predetermined amount.
 If you lose, MI sportsbooks will refund the amount in the form of site credits or cash.

 - No deposit bonus: This type of offer provides new bettors with a small site credit upon sign-up.